Secondary characteristic classes of transversely homogeneous foliations: Transversely homogeneous foliations

 {\roman{enumi}}

 Cocycles valued in $(G,G/P)$ are examples of $1$-cocycles valued in groupoids defined by Haefliger~\cite{Haefliger1958}.
-Transversely homogeneous foliations are natural generalizations of quotient of homogeneous foliations on homogeneous spaces in terms of $1$-cocycles valued in groupoids.
+Transversely homogeneous foliations are natural generalizations of quotients of homogeneous foliations on homogeneous spaces in terms of $1$-cocycles with values in groupoids.

-\begin{rem} When $G$ preserves a metric on $G/P$, any $(G,G/P)$-foliation is Riemannian.
-In this case, the secondary characteristic classes are well known to be trivial (for example, see~\cite[Section~4.48 and Theorem~4.52]{KamberTondeur1975b}). \end{rem}